 Continue to the Register an application below to learn more.

-Only authorized users registered with our Client Portal will be able to initiate Privacy API requests in production.
+Only authorized users registered with our Bazaarvoice Portal will be able to initiate Privacy API requests in production.

-Before an application is used in production, someone from the organization that owns the data will need to be given production access to the Bazaarvoice client portal.
+Before an application is used in production, someone from the organization that owns the data will need to be given production access to the Bazaarvoice Portal.

 Register an application